telerik/xaml-docs/controls/radpropertygrid/styles-and-templates/group-style-selectors.md

 {{endregion}}

-__3.__ Finally, set the GroupStyleSelector property of the data column which represents the GroupStyleSelector field:
+__3.__ Finally, set the GroupStyleSelector property of the data column that represents the GroupStyleSelector field:

 	    <telerik:RadPropertyGrid x:Name="PropertyGrid"